ischollETH/programming-for-engineers-EPFL/README.md

 # programming-for-engineers-EPFL
-Programming project using LabVIEW, MATLAB and C++ for the course 'Programming for Engineers' (Prof. Salzmann) @ EPF Lausanne The project more than fulfilled all the requirements and was graded with grade 6/6.
+Programming project using LabVIEW, MATLAB and C++ for the course 'Programming for Engineers' (Prof. Salzmann) @ EPFL Lausanne.

+The project more than fulfilled all the requirements and was graded with grade 6/6.

+Credit for the project setup, description and some skeleton code goes to Prof. Salzmann and his teaching assistants.

 ## Project description